 KIDS FOR KIDS will build and equip kindergartens.
 Each kindergarten will comprise 2 brick built classrooms, a small office and 2 latrines.
 The project will also provide furniture, blackboards; play equipment and educational materials including playground equipment (slide, etc.), sports equipment, musical instruments, modelling clay, books, educational tools for numeracy and literacy, and art materials; uniforms for the children and the training of teachers.

-The mental stimulation, physical activities and social interaction provided by the kindergartens will provide a solid foundation enabling the children to ultimately develop their full potential.
-They will enable the children to achieve greater success in their subsequent education which will, in turn, help them to attain better life opportunities.
+The early years education and interaction provided by the kindergartens will provide a solid foundation enabling the children to ultimately develop their full potential.
+They will enable the children to achieve greater success in subsequent education which will help them to attain better life opportunities.
 Each kindergarten will benefit a minimum of 50 children in the first year and the number of children benefitting will increase over time.
+Our first opened in Dec 2013 and has 151 children.

 Total Funding Goal: $30,000